 He gave himself specific rules to live by.
 These rules saved his life.
 The rules were:

-- Make every effort to resist the enemy, so you can go home with dignity.
+2. Make every effort to resist the enemy so that you can go home with dignity.

 He said, “Integrity and honesty kept me alive during some very tough times.
 It gave me something to believe in when nothing else did.
 It allowed me to believe in something more than myself- my men and my country.”